BSI-Bund/secvisogram/docs/user/types/acknowledgments/acknowledgment/names/name-usage.en.md

 # Name - Usage

-Thname of the acknowledged person or entity.
+The name of the acknowledged person or entity.